-How to choose the most effective form of outsourcing for the company and assess whether this approach is more profitable from a financial point of view than investments in the development of own IT specialists?
+How to choose the most effective form of outsourcing for the company?
+Furthermore, how to assess whether this approach is more profitable from a financial point of view than investments in the development of own IT specialists?

 As practice shows, IT outsourcing is suitable primarily for two groups of customers.
 The first one are medium and large companies operating in highly competitive market segments: banks, finance, insurance, and investment companies, representatives of travel and airline industry, for which a quick reaction to changes in the external environment is critical.
 This can be achieved only with the stable operation of IT solutions that support key business processes.